webuild-consortium/wp4-trust-group/task2-trust-framework/trust-infrastructure-schema.md

 If the Registrar policy requires it, the Provider of Registration Certificates issues registration certificates that:
 - Detail the entity's registration status
-- Specify entitlements (attestation types for Providers, attributes for Relying Parties)
+- Specify entitlements (attestation types for Credential Issuers, attributes for Relying Parties)
 - Enable Wallet Units to verify entity entitlements

+Registration certificates are issued per:
+- **RPRC_09**: For Relying Parties (Registrar MAY decide to issue registration certificates to Relying Parties)
+- **RPRC_13**: For Credential Issuers (PID Providers, Attestation Providers) (Registrar MAY decide to issue registration certificates to Providers)

+> **Note**: Wallet Providers do not receive registration certificates unless they are also acting as Relying Parties.
+In that case, they would receive registration certificates per **RPRC_09** for their Relying Party role, not per **RPRC_13**.

 ---